 In this guide, we break down exactly how each plan works, compare real 2026 costs side by side, and help you figure out which option fits your health needs, lifestyle, and budget.
-Whether you're choosing for the first time or considering a switch, knowing these key differences could save you thousands of dollars.
+With as many as 2.9 million Medicare Advantage enrollees facing forced disenrollment heading into 2026 and major insurers scaling back supplemental benefits, choosing wisely is more important than ever.
+Whether you're enrolling for the first time or considering a switch, knowing these key differences could save you thousands of dollars.

 Key Takeaways

-• Medigap offers no networks — see any Medicare-accepting doctor
+Medigap has no networks, see any Medicare-accepting doctor nationwide

 How Each Plan Works

 Medigap (Medicare Supplement Insurance) works alongside Original Medicare.
-You keep your full Medicare Parts A & B, and a Medigap policy acts as a second payer that covers your out-of-pocket costs — things like deductibles, copays, and coinsurance.
+You keep your full Medicare Parts A and B, and a Medigap policy acts as a second payer that covers your out-of-pocket costs like deductibles, copays, and coinsurance.
 Plans are standardized and lettered (A through N), so a Plan G from one insurer covers the exact same benefits as Plan G from another.
-There are no provider networks — you can see any doctor or specialist in the U.S. who accepts Medicare.
+There are no provider networks, so you can see any doctor or specialist in the U.S. who accepts Medicare.
+For a full breakdown of what Original Medicare doesn't cover, see our companion guide.

 Medigap